anands-code/DataScienceBlog/README.md

 * Modelling using sklearn library while using Linear Regression algorithm to predict the rental pricing impacted by some features.

-### File Descriptions

-There is one exploratory notebook available here to showcase my work in detailed analysis along with resolving three questions supported with statistical results.
-Markdown cells were used throughout to explain the process taken.

 ### Medium Blog Post

 The main findings of the code can be found at the Medium Blog post available [here](https://medium.com/@anand-blog/data-science-blog-1ead4fd41e5) explaining the technical details of my project.
 Besides basic data modelling, analysis and visualizations, Linear Regression  was used to find the pricing impact over location of the listings.